 The first honorary degree on record went to Lionel Woodville sometime around 1478.
 Oxford forked over an honorary doctorate of canon law to Woodville, who was Dean of Exeter and Edward IV's brother-in-law.
 Historians say the degree was a shameless ploy to curry favor, but you can't fault Oxford's timing.
 Woodville became Bishop of Salisbury just four years later.

 Does anyone take these degrees seriously?

-Well, they're not "real" degrees since the recipient generally didn't have to do anything to earn them other than be famous and show up for commencement.
+Well, they're not "real" degrees, since the recipient generally didn't have to do anything to earn them other than be famous and show up for commencement.
 That doesn't stop some people from running with their honorary degrees' titles, though.
-Ben Franklin, Billy Graham, and Maya Angelou have all used the title "doctor" despite not having a non-honorary doctorate of their own.
-Kermit the Frog, on the other hand, received a controversial honorary doctorate of amphibious letters when he spoke at Southampton College's 1996 commencement, but he apparently never bragged about his academic achievement.
+Ben Franklin, Billy Graham, and Maya Angelou have all used the title "doctor" despite only having honorary doctorates.
+Kermit the Frog, on the other hand, received a controversial honorary doctorate of amphibious letters when he spoke at Southampton College's 1996 commencement (though he apparently never bragged about his academic achievement).